-- (b) After the expiration of one (1) year following the date on which the last of the labor was performed or material was supplied by the party bringing suit. - (c) Other than in a court of competent jurisdiction for the county or district in which the construction contract was to be performed.
+(b) - the date on which the last of the by the party bringing suit.

+(c) of competent jurisdiction act was to be performed n for the county or district in which l.

-4. The amount of this bond shall be reduced by and to the extent of any payment or payments made in good faith hereunder, inclusive of the payment by Surety of mechanics liens which may be filed of record against said improvement, whether or not claim for the amount of such lien be presented under and against this bond.
+4. made in may be f nount of this bond shall be reduced by and to the extent of any payment or payments in good faith hereunder, inclusive of the payment by Surety of mechanics liens which is filed of record against said improvement, whether or not claim for the amount of en be presented under and against this bond.

-Signed and sealed this day of , 19
+Signed an d sealed tl hisday of , .
+19

+(Principal)

-(Principal) (Seal)
+(Seal)

 (Witness)

 (Title)

 (Surety)

 (Title)

-(Bonding Company)
+(Title)